 Japan’s “National Action Plan on Antimicrobial Resistance (AMR) 2016-2020” was published in April 2016, clearly indicating the implementation of integrated one health surveillance regarding antimicrobial-resistant bacteria that are isolated from humans, animals, food and the environment.
 This one health surveillance is endorsed as an important strategy for correctly identifying the current status and issues related to AMR, which leads to promoting appropriate national AMR policy.
-This document is the first surveillance report aimed at identifying the current status and trends of antimicrobial-resistant bacteria and national antimicrobial use in the areas of human health, animals, agriculture, food and the environment.
+In presenting the results of this surveillance, this report aims to identify the current status of and trends in antimicrobial-resistant bacteria and national antimicrobial use in the areas of human health, animals, agriculture, food and the environment, with the objective of assessing measures to combat antimicrobial-resistant bacteria and clarify challenges in this area.

 We hope that this report would provide the first step for presenting Japan's effort to fight against AMR with one health approach to both domestic and international stakeholders; moreover, related governmental agencies, organizations/associations, academic societies and other entities, our intended target readers, are welcome to utilize this report in order to accelerate and advance policy and research activities on AMR.